-If the transmitter status LED doesn't light green, check the polarity of the batteries.
+If the power indicator doesn't light green, check the polarity of the batteries.
+Check rechargeable batteries for a full charge.
 If you see any other flashing signal from the LED, refer to the chart on page 40 to identify the code.

 Use the Right Batteries

 Your transmitter uses AA

 batteries.
 Use new alkaline

-batteries.
-Do not use
+batteries Do not use

 rechargeable AA cells to

 power the TQi transmitter,

 as they will not provide

 sufficient voltage for optimum

 transmitter performance.